spoorn/media-to-ascii/README.md

 under [Releases](https://github.com/spoorn/media-to-ascii/releases).
 These don't require compiling/building dependencies so installation is much faster.
 Select the one for your system

+- `mediatoascii-app-x86_64-pc-windows-gnu` for Windows Desktop App
+- `mediatoascii-app-x86_64-unknown-linux-gnu` for Linux-based systems (Ubuntu/WSL2/etc.) Desktop App
+- `mediatoascii-app-x86_64-apple-darwin` for macOS Desktop App
-- `mediatoascii-x86_64-pc-windows-gnu` for Windows
+- `mediatoascii-cli-x86_64-pc-windows-gnu` for Windows CLI
-- `mediatoascii-x86_64-unknown-linux-gnu` for Linux-based systems (Ubuntu/WSL2/etc.)
+- `mediatoascii-cli-x86_64-unknown-linux-gnu` for Linux-based systems (Ubuntu/WSL2/etc.) CLI
-- `mediatoascii-x86_64-apple-darwin` for macOS
+- `mediatoascii-cli-x86_64-apple-darwin` for macOS CLI

-Extract the artifacts, then you can then run the binary like any shell/script file in a terminal e.g. `./path/to/mediatoascii <ARGS>`|`cd path/to/mediatoascii && ./mediatoascii <ARGS>, or you can add it to your system PATH so it can be run from any directory.
-You can easily find tutorials on the internet for "add a binary file to system PATH" for your OS system.
+Extract the artifacts, then you can then run Desktop App executable.
+For the CLI, run the binary like any shell/script file in a terminal e.g. `./path/to/mediatoascii <ARGS>`|`cd path/to/mediatoascii && ./mediatoascii <ARGS>, or you can add it to your system PATH so it can be run from any directory.

-## [Optional] Cargo
+## [Alternative] Cargo

 If you choose an installation method below that involves the `cargo` command, you'll want to install the rust toolchain which includes `cargo` if you don't already have it: https://doc.rust-lang.org/cargo/getting-started/installation.html